 - any allegation should be reported immediately to the Headteacher or the Principal of the school.
 Where the allegation relates to the Headteacher or Principal it should be reported to the Chair of Governors or equivalent.
 The Local Authority Designated Officer should be informed within one working day of all allegations that come to an employer's attention or that are made directly to the police; and - if an organisation removes an individual (paid worker or unpaid volunteer) from regulated activity (working with children) or would have removed, had the person not left first, because of a safeguarding concern that the person may have posed a risk of harm to children, the organisation must make a referral to the Disclosure and Barring Service.
-It is an offence to fail to make a referral without good reason. - Paragraph 423 of Keeping Children Safe in Education 2023 states that 'concerns and or allegations that do not meet the harm threshold' advises a close focus on record keeping of such concerns and early intervention is expected to be included in safeguarding training for all staff.
+It is an offence to fail to make a referral without good reason.

+• Paragraphs 430-452 of Keeping Children Safe in Education 2024 highlights the need for schools to have processes for managing low level concerns that do not meet the harm threshold and advises a close focus on record keeping of such concerns and early intervention is expected to be included in safeguarding training for all staff.